genya0407/rumap/README.md

   end
 end

+# vim-like arrow bindings
 # map `Control-h` to `Left`, and `Control-Shift-h` to `Shift-Left`, and so on.
-remap 'C-h', to: 'Left', with_modifier: 'Shift' remap 'C-j', to: 'Down', with_modifier: 'Shift' remap 'C-k', to: 'Up', with_modifier: 'Shift' remap 'C-l', to: 'Right', with_modifier: 'Shift'
+remap 'Control-h', to: 'Left', with_modifier: 'Shift' remap 'Control-j', to: 'Down', with_modifier: 'Shift' remap 'Control-k', to: 'Up', with_modifier: 'Shift' remap 'Control-l', to: 'Right', with_modifier: 'Shift'
 ```

 ## Installation